earthgecko/skyline/docs/development/dawn.rst

 =========================================

 The Skyline dawn branch adds a build script for **TESTING** only, it is not recommended for production use.

+.. warning:: When running this test instance there are expected to be errors in the logs as there is no real Graphite configured, no :mod:`settings.ALERTS`, no alert email addresses, etc, etc.  In fact there are no real time series apart from the ``metrics.horizon.test.udp`` data seeded into Redis, which goes stale quickly.
+The Skyline now and panorama pages are not going to display graph data.

 However seeing as it may be used by people for testing, it is written to try and ensure secure a set up as possible, with the exception of the definitions of iptables/iptables6/ufw.
 It should not be used to deploy any other kind of environment unless the other components such as Graphite, iptables/iptables6/ufw are configured at the same time.
 The build script is suitable for:

 - CentOS 6.9
 - CentOS 7.5